openpaymentseurope/docs/docs/aspsp.md

 The list of **payment products** is specifically for the bank at hand.
 When using one of these you have to send payment information in a format the bank will accept.

-The list of **affiliatedAspsps** includes any affiliated ASPSPs to the main entry that can be access when using the `BICFI`.
+The list of **affiliatedAspsps** includes any affiliated ASPSPs to the main entry that can be accessed when using the `BICFI`.
 Please see ASPSP specific documentation [here](aspsp.md) for usage.

 Read more about the [payment initiation](pis.md) API.